Managing Sickness Absences Advice and assistance from Employment Solicitors in Manchester and London

 What is the legal position on sickness absences and how to manage them?

 It is legal to dismiss an employee for illness if they cannot do their job properly.
-In order to avoid an unfair dismissal claim there are some procedural steps you must take.
+However, in order to avoid an unfair dismissal claim there are some procedural steps you must take.
 These include:

 - Keep a record of all short-term sickness absences and the reasons for the absences